nystudio107/craft-seomatic/docs/docs/fields.md

 However, in some cases you may want more control over page SEO for specific entries.
 That’s where the SEO Settings field comes in.
 Add it to your Section’s Field Layout, and you can override specific SEO settings on a per-entry basis.

-When a new entry is created with an SEO Settings field in it, the field values will default to the Content SEO settings for the Section that the field is in.
-Any setting that you leave blank or empty in the SEO Settings field will just default to the Content SEO and/or Global SEO setting.
+When a new entry is created with an SEO Settings field in it, the field values will all have the **Override** light switch turned off.

 The Field settings let you control exactly what fields will appear and be visible for you or your client to override: